gtriggiano/envoy-authorization-service/Readme.md

         passwordEnv: POSTGRES_PASSWORD
 ```

-See the [detailed documentation](./pkg/authorization/ip_match_database/) for complete configuration options, TLS setup, and metrics.
+See the [detailed documentation](./pkg/match/ip_match_database/) for complete configuration options, TLS setup, and metrics.

 ---

 ## [Policy DSL](./pkg/policy/)

-The policy DSL is a boolean expression language for combining authorization controller verdicts.
+The policy DSL is a boolean expression language for combining match controller verdicts.

 ### Syntax